OpenEvalProject/evals/manuscripts/elife-58949/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/58949/elife-58949-fig2-v1.jpg)

 **Figure 2.:** (A–B) Study 1: (A) serum LCN2, GLP-1, and insulin levels of n = 11 normal-weight women and (B) area under the curve comparison for LCN2 and GLP-1.
 (C–D) Study 2: (C) serum LCN2, GLP-1, and insulin levels of n = 9 normal-weight women and (D) area under the curve comparison for LCN2 and GLP-1.
 (E–J) Study 3: (E) serum LCN2, GLP-1, and insulin levels of n = 47 overweight and obese subjects (whole, sex-mixed cohort), (F) of n = 28 overweight and obese women and (G) of n = 19 overweight and obese men and subcategorization of the cohort to responders and non-responders.
 Continuous lines were used for the whole, sex-mixed cohort (-A), the dashed line for the responders (-R) and the dash-and-dots line for the non-responders (-NR).
 Symbols mark the significant differences between each timepoint and baseline.
 (H) Area under the curve comparison for LCN2 and GLP-1 of the sex-mixed cohort, (I) women and (J) men.
 (K–M) Study 4: serum LCN2, GLP-1, and insulin levels of n = 12 obese subjects before/pre and (L) after/post gastric bypass.
 (M) Area under the curve comparison for LCN2 and GLP-1 pre- and post-gastric bypass surgery.
 Values represent mean ± SEM. * indicates p<0.05, ‡ indicates p<0.06 and † indicates p<0.1 of each timepoint versus baseline.
 ‘Serum LCN2, GLP-1 and insulin’ represent log-transformed postprandial levels.
 The units for log LCN2 and GLP-1 concentrations are in ng/mL, whereas for insulin in mIU/mL.
-LCN2 = Lipocalin-2, GLP-1 = Glucagon like peptide 1, RYGB = Roux en-Y Gastric Bypass.Figure 2—source data 1.
+LCN2 = Lipocalin-2, GLP-1 = Glucagon like peptide 1, RYGB = Roux en-Y Gastric Bypass.

 In study 3, the total GLP-1 response was significantly higher than LCN2 (p<0.0001).
 For consistency purposes, we also analyzed GLP-1 and serum levels in responders and non-responders, although segregation in these two groups was based on LCN2 serum levels.
 The response of LCN2 was significantly different between responders and non-responders (p=0.014; Figure 2H) and this was more pronounced in females (Figure 2I), than males (Figure 2J).
 GLP-1 or insulin response between responders and non-responders was not in the opposite direction, as in the case of LCN2 (Figure 2E-G; Figure 1—figure supplement 2, G–I,M–O).
 Within the responders, an inverse correlation with hunger was present for insulin (Figure 1—figure supplement 2, P–R) but not for LCN2 (Figure 1—figure supplement 2, D–F) or GLP-1 (Figure 1—figure supplement 2, J–L,).